Report card: Bob Condotta grades the Seahawks’ Monday Night Football win vs. the Vikings

 SPECIAL TEAMS

-The Seahawks had good kicking (Jason Myers 3-3 on field goals, Michael Dickson downing each of his three punts inside the 20) and good coverage and came up with one of the more entertaining plays of the game – a 29-yard run by Travis Homer on a fake punt in the fourth quarter after Seattle had been forced to punt with the Vikings having cut the deficit to 10.
+The Seahawks had good kicking (Jason Myers 3 of 3 on field goals, Michael Dickson downing each of his three punts inside the 20-yard line) and good coverage and came up with one of the more entertaining plays of the game – a 29-yard run by Travis Homer on a fake punt in the fourth quarter after Seattle had been forced to punt with the Vikings having cut the deficit to 10.

 Grade: A